redis-applied-ai/redis-retrieval-optimizer/README.md

 | vector         | sentence-transformers/all-MiniLM-L6-v2     | 0.003378       | 0.119653  | 0.302993  | 0.165573 |

-## Running a bayesian optimization
+## Running a Bayesian optimization
 Selects the next best configuration to try based on a heuristic.
 This is good when it would take a very long time to test all possible configurations.

 #### Study config: